 Nature-based Solutions Senior Project Officer

 ADAPT is a project funded by the Swedish International Development Cooperation Agency (Sida) that aims to increase ecosystem and community resilience to climate change and environmental degradation in the Western Balkans.
-The project brings together Western Balkan economies to develop strategies to strengthen knowledge and awareness of nature-based disaster risk reduction solutions as well as capacities to implement such solutions; to enhance the integration of NbS and equitable climate-smart planning into relevant policies; and to increase the implementation of NbS solutions for disaster risk reduction, including through selected pilot sites.
-The primary task of the Nature-based Solutions Senior Project Officer will be to manage project partnership and coordinate activities to ensure effective project implementation and the delivery of high quality project results.
+The project brings together Western Balkan economies to develop strategies and strengthen knowledge and awareness of Nature-based Solutions for climate change adaptation and disaster risk reduction.
+The project aims to increase capacities to implement such solutions, enhance the integration of NbS and equitable climate-smart planning into relevant policies, and increase the implementation of NbS solutions for disaster risk reduction, including through selected pilot sites.
+The primary task of the Nature-based Solutions Senior Project Officer will be to manage the project partnership and coordinate activities to ensure effective project implementation and the delivery of high quality project results.

-Other tasks will include priority setting for programme development, donor and partner relations, people management and liaison with IUCN Programmes, Members and Commissions.
+Other tasks will include support to NbS programme development, donor and partner relationship, people management and liaison with IUCN Programmes, Members and Commissions.

 • Overall responsibility for programme coordination, project management and reporting;

-• Support developement and implementation of the IUCN Nature-based Solutions Programme Area in Eastern Europe, North and Central Asia;
+• Support the development and implementation of the IUCN Nature-based Solutions Programme Area in Eastern Europe, North and Central Asia;

-• Oversee management and implementation of IUCN ECARO’s Nature-based Solutions project activities in the region;
+• Oversee the management and implementation of IUCN ECARO’s Nature-based Solutions activities in the region;

 • Liaise with the IUCN Secretariat, Members, Commissions and partners in identifying priorities and project development opportunities related to Nature-based Solutions;